iPhone 14: 5 things I'm most excited about

 Apple's iPhone 14 line of smartphones is expected to offer much faster data speeds, as well, thanks to a shiny new modem from Qualcomm.
 We first heard about Qualcomm's Snapdragon X65 all the way back in February, with it set to be the first 10 Gigabit modem/system to start landing in some of the best phones from next year.

-According to Qualcomm, the Snapdragon 65X is capable of theoretical "data speeds up to 10 gigabits per second."
-Devices probably won't hit those speeds in reality, but we should still see faster overall 5G speeds.
+According to Qualcomm, the Snapdragon X65 is capable of theoretical "data speeds up to 10 gigabits per second."
+Let's be clear: Devices probably won't hit those speeds in reality, but we should see an overall uptick in 5G speeds.

 5. Robust casing